 V. Food Service and Meal Plans

-Food services are provided for Residents in the Dining Halls as part of the Housing Agreement.
-ALL First-Year Residents are required to be on a meal plan.
-Returning residents to housing or new residents transferring in with 45 or more credit hours at the beginning of the academic year are not required to be on a meal plan.
+Food services are provided for Residents in the Dining Centers as part of the Housing Agreement.
+ALL students required to live on campus must purchase a residential meal plan.
 Meal plans are for the entire academic year or the duration of the Housing Agreement.
-Residents agree to observe all published and posted rules concerning Food Services and Dining Halls.
-The financial obligations concerning Food Service payments are part of the Housing Agreement and are subject to the same schedules and requirements.
+Residents agree to observe all published and posted rules concerning Food Services and Dining Centers.
+The financial obligations concerning Food Service payments are part of the Housing Agreement and are subject to the schedules and requirements as described above.

 B. Dining Schedules.
 There are no refunds for or rescheduling of missed meals.
 Residents who have classes or work schedules that prevent arriving at the Dining Hall during posted serving hours should discuss their situation with HFS.
 Dining facilities may be consolidated and serving hours reduced during low demand periods.